Courses Available Online, Virtually and Classroom

 The IOSH Managing Safely risk assessment project is the practical section of the IOSH Managing Safely course.
 It tests your ability to apply what you’ve learned in a real-life situation.

-You’re required to carry out a risk assessment of a workplace of your choice.
-You need to identify 4 separate hazards from the categories covered in the IOSH Managing Safely syllabus:
+You’re required to carry out a risk assessment of a workplace of your choice, identify hazards and introduce control measures.

 • Mechanical